breki/TimeSlack/kotlin/SlackerTime-todo.md

+- gradle no longer runs unit tests
 - simplify ActivitiesLog?
+    - also write tests
 - support a dynamic activity that can be split
     - add minimum activity duration
     - extra button indicator for splitting (/return)